reduxjs/redux/README.md

 Here’s how we hook it up to the Redux Store.

 We will use `connect()` function provided by `react-redux` to turn a “dumb” `Counter` into a smart component.
-With the current API, we’ll need to add an intermediate `CounterContainer` component, but we will soon make `connect` API more powerful so this won’t be required.
 The `connect()` function lets you specify *which exactly* state from the Redux store your component wants to track.
 This lets you subscribe on any level of granularity.

-Our `CounterContainer` that’s necessary to hook `Counter` up to a Redux store looks like this:
+Passing action creator functions as the second parameter will bind them to the specific store instance, and they will be injected as props with the same names they were exported with.

-(This will be much less verbose in the next versions.)
+Why don’t we bind action creators to a store right away?
+This is because of the so-called “universal” apps that need to render on the server.
+They would have a different store instance for every request, so we don’t know the store instance during the definition!

 ```js
 import { Component } from 'react';